ansys/pymotorcad/doc/source/user_guide/adaptive_templates.rst

 Details on the Geometry Shapes functions within ``ansys.motorcad.core.geometry_shapes`` are available in the :ref:`ref_API_Reference` under :ref:`ref_geometry_shapes`.

-Creating and Modifying Adaptive Templates Scripts
+Creating and modifying adaptive templates scripts
 *************************************************

 It is recommended to create Adaptive Template Scripts outside Motor-CAD,